Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 - Every snap point has a "To Point Snap Type Flags" value.
 During the snapping process this value gets compared to a corresponding Snap Type Flag value in snap points using "Bitmasking", which is explained further down.
 - "To Point Snap Type Flags": This is an inclusion list for structures, using Snap Type Flags.
 If the snap is a TO snap, and you only want it to allow foundations to snap to it, set this to 2 (Foundations are Snap Type Flag 2).
 If you want to include foundations and ceilings, set it to 6 (2 for foundations, 4 for ceilings).
 - "To Point Snap Type Exclude Flags": Similar to above, except it EXCLUDES Snap Type Flags instead of include.
 Putting a 2 here would exclude foundations from snapping to this snap point but allow almost everything else.
 - If you are familiar with Including and Excluding structures using Structure Tags or classes, this is basically the same thing, you're just using bitmasks instead.
+It's confusing that they have the word "To" in them, as it implies it would only work on TO snaps as I believed for a very long time.
+They work on FROM snaps as well.

 4. Extra Structure Snap Type Flags
 - In addition to the main Snap Type Flag, ASA also added 3 "Extra" snap type flags, stored as a vector.
 X, Y, and Z can all have a number value which will further "describe" what a structure is to the game's structure system.